llamnuds/wskr/README.md

 * With ```--wmic```, For an HTML formatted output postfix this ```/format:hform``` ...or for a LIST output use this ```/format:list```

-## MANDATORY PARAMETER - Where to do it...
+## MANDATORY PARAMETER - Tell WSKr on which machines to do it.
 You will need to state a RANGE of computers to look at.
 ```
 --range=   -n=string[..string]    FirstMachine[..
 LastMachine]